mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 Whether to serve the GUI only over secure HTTPS connections.
 The default value is true.

 To be secure by default, the GUI is only served over HTTPS connections as it uses a token authentication scheme.
+This also controls whether the `/auth` endpoint requires an encrypted connection.

 To allow use of the GUI without having to configure TLS certificates for the MaxScale REST API, set this parameter to false.

 ### `admin_log_auth_failures`